Stefan0712/fitness-app/README.md

 ### 19 July 2025

 * Fixed set timer not starting automatically when switching a new set and not stopping when the set was completed
-* Removed the auto-advanced to the next exercise feature for now and the auto-finish workout in case the user might want to add new exercises or sets
+* Removed the auto-advance to the next exercise feature for now and the auto-finish workout in case the user might want to add new exercises or sets
 * Added a progress circle and the goal icon to the Target Goal screen
 * Added a preview of the current progress for each Goal in the Goals page.
 The target goal has a progress bar, while the other two have a text with today's logged value (e.g. "500 ml water recorded at 12:30")
 * Added a Reset button to View Log which will delete all logs for that Goal from the current day.